 Join Mercian Archaeological Services CIC in the beautiful Yorkshire Dales for this week-long training excavation, which focuses on the teaching of archaeological excavation methods.
 As well as offering the very best in archaeological training and support, this training excavation is tailored towards enabling attendees to fulfil requirements of the Archaeological Skills Passport. *Please note accommodation […]

 Two thousand years ago, the Romans marched north and established a centre at York.
 But while archaeologists have found many later Roman settlements from the 3rd and 4th centuries AD, only a handful of sites inhabited by the earliest Roman settlers in the region have ever been found… until now.
-In 2015, three metal detecting friends uncovered […]
+Over the last three years, DigVentures has […]

 Three of our features this month focus on finds recently declared ‘Treasure’ according to the 1996 Treasure Act – legislation that has helped museums acquire many important artefacts for public display.
 The Heritage Minister has now proposed a number of revisions to the Act, and has launched a public consultation on them.
 See p.16 of […]